AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/identity/push-sync.md

 3. Ensure user opt-in for push in Adobe Analytics.
 4. Confirm user ID is correctly set (and is the same as Steps 2 and 3, above).

-## Pass the Push Identifier to the SDK
+## Pass the push identifier to the SDK

 The `setPushIdentifier` API sets the device token for push notifications in the SDK.
 This results in a few network calls made to the requisite Adobe servers to associate the user with the push token.